koljapluemer/why-turn-on-computer/README.md

             - they are recursively parsed out of the Obs dict, half-hard coded, with `find_goals()` and `extract_goals()` and `find_file_in_directory()`, chatGPT functions to start from a goal `.md` file and look for goals in this file recursively, building an array of "leaf" goals with no children
             - `make_goal_select()` takes this array and dynamically builds a `<select>` to be slapped into the HTML string
                 - this has surpringly nice affordances, like ability to be shuffled in a line of js in `main.html` w/o callback to python and ofc manual goal selection if one wishes to do so.

+### Building

+- can be built into an executable, but it's actually more pragmatic to simply run the python script

+- build with `pyinstaller main.py --add-data *html:. --noconfirm` (assumes all relevant assets are html)
+- built executable is avaialable at `./GITHUB/goal/dist/main/main`
+    - is in the autostart of `Startup Applications`
+    - also in the start menu with an Atom copy-pasted desktop shortcut :)
+        - this is useful when editing goals in obs, because you have to restart